shizhaojingszj/leetcode-python/docs/README.md

-Two tutors
+Three tutors

-# Michelle
+# Michelle（小助手）

 LeetCode in Python

+A good youtuber, Chinese.

 # 50

-50 algorithms in python
+50 algorithms in python, talk in English.

+# Neetcode

+Another very good youtuber, talk in English.